 Distinguished Career Contributions to the Scientific Understanding of Sport Business Award

-The Distinguished Career Contributions to the Scientific Understanding of Sport Business award is the highest award presented by SportSIG and recognizes scholars who have made a substantial and significant contribution to the scientific understanding of the business of sport over a period of 10 years or more.
+The Distinguished Career Contributions to the Scientific Understanding of Sport Business award is the highest honor of SportSIG and recognizes scholars who have made a significant contribution to the scientific understanding of the business of sport throughout a substantial career in academia.

 - T. Bettina Cornwell, University of Oregon